 |Remote pays taxes for the employee and reimbursements are paid by Remote||The employee is reimbursed directly by the client for expenses|

-In general, co-employment risk is always higher in the consulting model countries than in EOR model countries.
-Below, actions or practices carried out by the client may contribute to increasing their exposure to co-employment risk and should therefore be avoided especially in consulting model countries:
+Co-employment risk can be higher depending on Remote's business model in a country.
+Below are example actions or practices carried out by clients, which may contribute to increasing their exposure to co-employment risk and should therefore be avoided especially in selected countries:

 - Sending offer letters: We are not involved, so clients are the one assuming risks if they choose to send offer letters directly to candidates.
 The risk in not too big, but in some countries, an offer letter can create a binding employment contract, which cannot be rescinded without following a termination process.
 Also, clients are now able to request offer letters from the Remote platform.